 Overall, The Community Action Director expresses the essence of JCI’s global mission ‘to provide development opportunities that empower young people to create positive change’.

 We will let you know if more than one person stands for the role in case you wish to prepare an election campaign.
-Candidates would be voted on by JCI London members at the Annual General Meeting (AGM) on 7 November (more details to be released soon).
+Candidates would be voted on by JCI London members at the Annual General Meeting (AGM) on 14 November.

 Categorised in: Council